Skip to content

 Interior Designer Quotation Evaluation

 One common mistake is to assume all design services cost the same.
-Designer fees, contractor rates, and also the price of modular components can differ significantly between vendors, even in the same city.
+Designer fees, contractor rates, and the price of modular components can differ greatly between vendors, even in the same city.
 It pays to get multiple quotes, review detailed estimates, and understand exactly what’s included.

-A good designer will be transparent about costs, help you avoid unnecessary extras, and suggest practical home design ideas feasible with your budget.
+A good designer is transparent about costs.
+He/she helps you avoid unnecessary expenses and suggests practical home design ideas matching your budget.
 You need not be afraid to ask questions or negotiate terms.
-This is your money, and clarity upfront can prevent disappointment later.

 4. Don’t Forget Hidden Costs (Electrical, Civil Changes)